How to build a website like Airbnb

 Indicators of product-market fit on a marketplace are these key marketplace metrics

-The most important metric is liquidity.
+• Liquidity: The most important metric.
 It measures the likelihood that a seller gets their listing sold and that a buyer finds what they’re looking for.

 To get those numbers up, this is likely the right time to:

-• Build a growth engine for your marketplace.
-Test different marketing tactics and see what works in your market.
-Note that depending on your exact marketplace idea, you might need different tactics to bring in more hosts than to increase demand.
+• Build a growth engine for your marketplace: Test different marketing tactics and see what works in your market.
+Depending on your exact marketplace idea, you might need different tactics to bring in more hosts or increase demand.

 For Airbnb, these tactics included a host of manual and automated approaches.
 Early employee Jonathan Golden lists activities like: